 *If you are using tubes that do not fit this description (ie. 1.5mL tubes or Cryo tubes), please indicate this on the Discovery Assay Order Form; a $3 surcharge per sample will be applied to cover extra handling and material costs.

 *Please DO NOT Parafilm seal your tubes.

-*Using labels or stickers is NOT recommended – labels can come off when frozen.
+*DO NOT use labels or stickers – labels can come off when frozen.

 Required Volumes and Recommended Dilutions:

-For cytokine array Discovery Assays all samples are run at the dilution as they are received – If you wish to have your samples assayed at a dilution, please make this dilution prior to shipping your samples (Refer to Table 1 below or the assay listings on our website for recommended aliquot dilutions).
-For our most common assays, the following table includes suggested dilutions that you can make in your aliquots with standard PBS (pH~7.5) prior to sending your samples.
+For cytokine array Discovery Assays all samples are run at the dilution they are received, or diluted in accordance with the manufacturer’s instructions for use (with some exceptions) – If you wish to have your samples assayed at a dilution, please make this dilution prior to shipping your samples.
 Running a pilot study is recommended to determine the optimal dilution – particularly for variable sample types such as cell cultures, and homogenates.

 Place your samples consecutively in a rack box or cardboard / plastic sample box.
 The box should then be placed in a leak proof bag with absorbent material.
 Do NOT put your sample tubes directly into the dry ice.
 See our shipping guide for more information.